0xPARC/0xparc-intro-book/src/fhe2.typ

 == Encryption
 <how-to-encrypt-mu>
 Suppose you have a message $m in { 0 , 5 }$.
-(You’ll see in a moment why we insist that $mu$ is one of these two values.)
+(You will see in a moment why we insist that $mu$ is one of these two values.)
 The ciphertext to encrypt $m$ will be a pair $(upright(bold(x)) : y)$, where $x$ is a vector, $y$ is a scalar, and
 $upright(bold(x)) dot.op upright(bold(a)) + epsilon.alt = y + m$, where
 $epsilon.alt$ is "small".

 How to do the encryption?
-If you’re trying to encrypt, you only have access to the public key -- that list of pairs $(upright(bold(x)) : y)$ above.
+If you are trying to encrypt, you only have access to the public key -- that list of pairs $(upright(bold(x)) : y)$ above.
 You want to make up your own $upright(bold(x))$, for which you know approximately the value $upright(bold(x)) dot.op upright(bold(a))$.
-You could just take one of the vectors $upright(bold(x))$ from the table, but that wouldn’t be very secure: if I see your ciphertext, I can find that $upright(bold(x))$ in the table and use it to decrypt $mu$.
+You could just take one of the vectors $upright(bold(x))$ from the table, but that would not be very secure: If I see your ciphertext, I can find that $upright(bold(x))$ in the table and use it to decrypt $mu$.

 Instead, you are going to combine several rows of the table to get your vector $upright(bold(x))$.
-Now you have to be careful: when you combine rows of the table, the errors will add up.
-We’re guaranteed that each row of the table has $epsilon.alt$ either $0$ or $1$.
-So if you add at most $4$ rows, then the total $epsilon.alt$ will be at most $4$.
+Now you have to be careful: When you combine rows of the table, the errors will add up.
+We are guaranteed that each row of the table has $epsilon.alt$ either $0$ or $1$.
+So if you add at most four rows, then the total $epsilon.alt$ will be at most $4$.
 Since
-$mu$ is either $0$ or $5$ (and we’re working modulo $q = 11$), that’s just enough to determine $mu$ uniquely.
+$mu$ is either $0$ or $5$ (and we are working modulo $q = 11$), that is just enough to determine $mu$ uniquely.

-So, here’s the method.
-You choose at random 4 (or fewer) rows of the table, and add them up to get a pair $(upright(bold(x)) : y_0)$ with
+So, here is the method.
+You choose at random four (or fewer) rows of the table, and add them up to get a pair $(upright(bold(x)) : y_0)$ with
 $upright(bold(x)) dot.op upright(bold(a)) approx y_0$.
 Then you take
 $y = y_0 - m$ (mod $q = 11$ of course), and send the message